 Being mindful of the needs of society around you probably exposes you to a lot of pressing issues.
 How do you choose which ones to tackle?

-We’ve been established for 10 years and what we’ve learned is that problems are intertwined.
-It’s very difficult to work on poverty and not work on education, or work on education but not work on health care.
-The way we manage this is by having our core values - youth, healthcare and education is very broad on purpose, but going deeper into it there are two main pillars which are the core of our NGO.
-One is options - opening options up to those who were born into social issues.
-Another one is empowerment.
+empowerment.
 As an example - we work with a lot of young people who are impacted by sex trafficking and prostitution.
 Minimum wage in Thailand is about $10 (340 Baht) for 10 hours.
 Working at a supermarket they would have to stand on their feet for 10 hours.
 Whereas, as an individual who’s been through physical and emotional trauma, they can close their eyes and open their legs for 15 minutes and make 1000 Baht.
 Our goal is not to judge them, but to open up their options and also empower them with positive reinforcement.
 Many of them have only been exposed to negative reinforcement which resulted in them making choices where they don’t see value in their body.
 So how do we empower them to see the value in themselves?
-That’s why there are so many different programmes.
-Whether it’s a skateboard or a music class - these create a vehicle for them to value themselves.
-Being able to do an ollie or to make a cup of coffee - these are little wins which build up their psyche.
-They send a message of - I can do this, I can be somebody.
-I have a psychology background and, when working with trauma, you can’t sit down with a child and ask them - how long were you abused, how old were you etc. That doesn’t work.
-Let’s focus on the moment, on skill building, and on being mindful of the joy and positivity that they feel in class.

 Is your background in psychology what led you to start the foundation?

-For me, it’s been a lifelong dream.
-From a very young age I knew I wanted to go into the social sector.
-I volunteered at different NGOs - everything from the environment, to street kids, to healthcare.
-I had this very young impression of an ideal world.
-As I got older, I was still very set on accomplishing this mission, but the mission kept changing the more I got into it.
-I realized that there is not that world that I thought there was.
-But I’m still an eternal optimist.
 When I was younger I thought I would be much older and established when starting an NGO - the traditional path.
 But then I realized - I don’t know when that day will come, so I started quite young, over 10 years ago, and it slowly grew from there.
 We’re grassroots still, a small group of 4 people.
 I’m considered a volunteer.
 We’ve been able to make a lot of impact with such a small size.
 But, to answer your question, it was a lifelong dream of slowly accumulating knowledge and experiences, always with the intention of someday starting Sati.
 I’m very lucky to somewhat reach my dreams.

 In terms of logistics, how does Sati implement change?

-We divide youths into two groups.
-One is underserved - often in schools outside of Bangkok, up in the mountains, in tribes, lower income families, hard to reach.
-Those are more preventive programmes, such as sex education, mental health, sanitation, skill building activities… The second group is called at-risk - these are youths who are mostly in Bangkok and they are already in sex trafficking, drug abuse etc. Here we target not schools but community centers, shelters, drug rehabilitation institutions etc. We also have a little cafe in Bangkok where we do upskilling, running programmes on how to be a barista, a chef etc. The reason there are two groups is because they are intertwined.
+at-risk - these are youths who are mostly in Bangkok and they are already in sex trafficking, drug abuse etc. Here we target not schools but community centers, shelters, drug rehabilitation institutions etc. We also have a little cafe in Bangkok where we do upskilling, running programmes on how to be a barista, a chef etc. The reason there are two groups is because they are intertwined.
 One group is prevention and the other one is tackling the issue.

 With such a small team and children of different needs spread around the country, how do you monitor your processes and ensure that the participants are given the support they need?